h4rm/ThreePhotons.jl/README.md

 Structure Determination
 -----------------------
-Given a histogrammed two- and three-photon correlation, the structure can be retrieved without additional knowledge.
+Given a histogrammed two- and three-photon correlation, the structure can be retrieved *de novo*:

 ```julia
   using ThreePhotons